5 Credit Card Tips for International Travel

 Five Overseas Credit Card Tips

-A credit card like SoFi, for example, is a Mastercard that doesn’t charge foreign transaction fees, so you don’t have to worry about any extra costs whilst you are away.
+A credit card that doesn’t charge foreign transaction fees is great, so you don’t have to worry about any extra costs while you are away.
 It’s so important that you choose the most suitable credit card for use abroad that does everything you need it to do.

 Keep some cash on you

-Carrying more than one credit card is a good idea, however, if become unusable or get compromised, you need to have some cash stashed for backup.
-In addition, it would be a good idea to have some local currency on you to keep the trip moving in case of an emergency.
-Keep the cash – along with your passport – separated from your credit cards.
-So if your wallet gets stolen, you’ll be able to take care of yourself.
+Carrying more than one credit card is a good idea; however, if they become unusable or get compromised, you need to have some cash stashed for backup.
+In addition, it would be a good idea to have some local currency on you to keep you going in case of an emergency.
+Keep the cash – along with your passport – separate from your credit cards.
+So if your wallet gets stolen, you’ll still be able to take care of yourself.

 Get familiar with Chip-and-PIN